snaildos/Fifo-Browser/README.md

 ```

 Yarn:
+You need to ensure you have the latest version of YARN.
+(Yarn Berry)
 ```bash
 $ yarn install # Install node modules
 $ yarn build # Compile Fifo code and rebuild modules.